-Asked to Withdraw: A student may be requested to withdraw from school at any time if the student's behavior, attitude, or influence is determined by administration and faculty to be detrimental to students and/or faculty.
+Asked to Withdraw: A student may be requested to withdraw from school at any time if the administration and faculty determine that the student's behavior, attitude, or influence is detrimental to students and faculty.
 A student who has been asked to withdraw or is expelled may not be allowed to visit the school campus or attend any school activity for the remainder of the school year.
-He or she may re-apply for admission after attending another school for at least one semester.
+They may re-apply for admission after attending another school for at least one semester.